smarigowda/serialization-demo-java/README.md

-# de serialization demo java
+# Serialization and De Serialization in Java
-A demo of de serialization in Java using Jackson library
+A github repository to demo Serialization and De Serialization